Preparing Your Materials

 This section identifies best practices to follow as you prepare your article to ensure the best results during the review process.

-The types of articles in Leonardo and LMJ are listed below.
+The types of articles in Leonardo are listed below.
 The content and scope of your article as well as its length should match the requirements of the type of article you choose.
 NOTE: The word count listed for each type of article includes the title(s), author information and biographies, abstract, captions, glossary, appendixes and endnotes.
+Manuscripts that are more than 5% over length for the article type will be returned to the author for revision before acceptance.
 You may wish to include online supplemental materials that are too large or impractical to include in the printed version of your article.
 See Supplemental materials below for more information.

 Artists’ Writings: Artists are invited to submit illustrated texts dealing with their current work or a body of work that has been carried out over an extended period.
 These texts should be written in the artist's voice, although they may be written with a co-author.
 Authors should discuss objectives, approaches, materials and techniques in adequate detail to provide meaningful information to artists and art teachers.